marcelosperalta/bootcamp_dci/200301/README.md

 ### Exercise

-Open your favorite Wikipedia Article.
-Turn it into a HTML web page with correct headings and paragraphs where it is appropriate.
+Open your favorite wikipedia article and turn it into a HTML web page with correct headings and paragraphs where it is appropriate.

 ### Code